 It’s appropriate that this section starts with the work of Wiggins and McTighe who made a living out of telling teachers that before you start teaching, it’s probably a good idea to know what you trying to achieve.
 No shit, Sherlock!
 I’ve always deeply objected to this patronizing, “stating of the obvious” that teachers have been suckered into falling for (closely followed by my disdain for Carol Dweck making a living out of saying that, “it’s probably a good idea to keep trying when you run into adversity”, and subsequently making a mint out of calling that particular, totally obvious trait, “grit”), so I’m glad that it heads the equally meaningless, new, “Big Ideas”.
-I could describe how four BI’s have become four BI’s, but there’s really no point, just move past these pages like you did with the Science Practices, and maybe eventually we will get to the teaching of some chemistry content.
-(It is interesting to note that the “Big Ideas” have basically been relegated to zero importance in the new CED from a place of great prominence in the former CED.
+I could describe how six BI’s have become four BI’s, but there’s really no point, just move past these pages like you did with the Science Practices, and maybe eventually we will get to the teaching of some chemistry content.
+What is far more interesting to note is that the “Big Ideas” that held such a prominent place in 2013, have basically been relegated to zero importance in the new CED.
 Of course, we could all have told the CB that in the first place, as the wheel of edubabble turns!
-Only the chemistry is constant.)
+Only the chemistry is constant.

 It looks like the CB stole my use of the word “UNIT” from my notes of 2013!
 Maybe not, but guess what?
 It took them a few years to work out that thing might better to organize things like this.
 One interesting reversal is the policy of publishing the exam weighting for different parts of the course.
 Those of you that remember the old Acorn book may recall that this data was always published prior to 2014, but disappeared when the new curriculum came out.
 Well, now it’s back.
 I’m not sure how relevant it is to every day teaching if at all, but it’s there if you want it.